theunicornguild/BrewIt/05_timer_and_instructions/01_javascript_3_timer.md

     `  <button className="button btn-danger" onClick={reset}>Reset</button>`

-Next, we'll need the timer to actually work. and for that we're going to use the `setInterval` method. before we do that we're going to need another state to save the current time of the timer since we have both minutes and seconds in two seperate states.
+Next, we'll need the timer to actually work. and for that we're going to use the `setInterval` method. before we do that we're going to need another state to save the current time of the timer since we have both minutes and seconds in two separate states.
-//Mariam: separate\*

 `const [currentTime, setTime] = useState(0);`

 we're going to use the `useEffect` React Hook to detect whenever `isActive` is true to start the timer inside that function.